-The Fred Roberts sits at the heart of downtown Dublin, next to the historic Theatre Dublin and surrounded by the new Bicentennial Plaza.
+The Fred Roberts sits at the heart of downtown Dublin, next to the historic Theatre Dublin and surrounded by the Bicentennial Plaza.
 Constructed in 1926 as a project of the Chamber of Commerce, it was known as the finest hotel between Macon and Savannah.
-As Dublin’s largest hotel, the Fred Roberts hosted the World Champion St. Louis Cardinals after a local exhibition game on April 2, 1935.
+As Dublin’s largest hotel, the Fred Roberts hosted probably their most famous guests, the World Champion St. Louis Cardinals after a local exhibition game on April 2, 1935.

 With its early Art Deco architecture, combined with eclectic European and Egyptian influences, the Fred Roberts provides an inviting atmosphere for architecture enthusiasts.
 Designed by architect C.W.
 Shieverton, the Fred Roberts represents one of Georgia’s earliest examples of Art Deco eclecticism.
 The building plan features two towers flanking a recessed central tower with a second floor balcony, as well as narrow vertical pilasters separating rows of windows.
 The monolithic red brick facade, built by local master brick masons using local clays, is punctuated by geometric brick patterns, Tudor arches, two stone renderings of Egyptian sarcophagi, English shields, and numerous mummy mask motifs.